av1-community-contributors/codec-wiki/blog/2023-10-29-embedding-the-un-embeddable.md

 - https://x266.mov/discord-embed
 - https://autocompressor.net/av1

-Now, let's get to dissecting.
+The big question is, **how do they work?** Let's get to dissecting.

 ## How it Works

-The entire scheme is actually very, VERY simple to understand, it's all just HTML meta tags.
-(If you're a web developer this part is a walk in the park)
+The entire scheme is actually very simple, as it is all just HTML meta tags (If you are familiar with web development, this is all a walk in the park).

-There are two parts on how this whole thing works, first let's see it on the website's end:
+The technology's inner working can be divided into two distinct parts.
+First, let's see how it works on the website's end.

 ### The Website's End
-If you viewed each website's source, you will find this specific line in every one of them, but they may have a different order:
+If you view each website's source, you will find this specific line in each one but they may have a different order:

 ```html
 <meta property="og:image" content="https://example.com/i/someimageforthumbnail.jpg">
 <meta property="og:type" content="video.other">